neuroinformatics-unit/gsoc/GSoC-2025/brainglobe: Update atlas packaging scripts to atlas API v2 (Swapnaneel Patra).md

 - **Past experience**: I graduated in 2023 and have worked on multiple personal projects.
 Until November 2024, I worked as a Junior Software Engineer.
 I have a strong background in programming languages such as C/C++, Python, JavaScript, and TypeScript.
 I also have experience working with medical imaging formats (such as NIfTI and DICOM) while working on the [cardiac image segmentation](https://github.com/thisisrick25/heart-image-segmentation) project.

+- **Motivation: why this project?**:
+    - I am very intrigued by neuroscience and see this project as a perfect opportunity to combine my interest in the field with open-source development.
+    - I am motivated by the chance to improve the BrainGlobe Atlas API, a critical tool for standardizing neuroanatomical data, by integrating the OpenMINDS SANDS standard.
+    - Working on this project will help me develop my skills in Python, data standards, and collaborative coding, which are essential for both my professional growth and future academic pursuits.
+    - I envision this project benefiting the open-source community by making neuroanatomical data more consistent and usable, encouraging greater collaboration and innovation in neuroscience research.

 - **Availability**: I am fully available for the complete duration of GSoC in its entirety, with no major conflicting commitments.